fenxu/azure-powershell-docs-prod/azure/AzureInformationProtection/vlatest/Protect-RMSFile.md

 ## DESCRIPTION
 The **Protect-RMSFile** cmdlet protects a file or all files in a specified folder by using Azure RMS or AD RMS.
 If the file was previously protected, it will be protected again, to apply any changes such as those that might be made to the template that is being used to protect the file.

 Multiple file types can be protected in the same way that the Azure Information Protection client can protect files when you use the "Classify and protect" right-click option from File Explorer.
 Different levels of protection aree automatically applied (native or generic), depending on the file type.
 You can change the level of protection by editing the registry.
 In addition, some files change their file name extension after they are protected by Rights Management.
-For more information, see the [File types supported for protection](/information-protection/rms-client/client-admin-guide-file-types.md#file-types-supported-for-protection) section from the Azure Information Protection client admin guide (https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-file-types#file-types-supported-for-protection).
+For more information, see the [File types supported for protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-file-types#file-types-supported-for-protection) section from the Azure Information Protection client admin guide.

 When you run this cmdlet, you have the following options: